srobo/astoria/docs/implementation/managers/index.rst

 A state manager is a process that stores and mutates some state.

--  A state manager must publish it’s state to MQTT when the state changes.
+-  A state manager must publish its state to MQTT when the state changes.
 -  A state manager must publish the status of the state manager.
 -  A state manager should be run as a daemon process.